-ADICAL LYMPH NODE DIS-SECTION HAS BEEN THE SURGERY OF CHOICE TO STAGE BREAST CANCER AND MELANOMA, AS WELL AS OTHER CARCINOMAS FOR MANY YEARS.
-IT HAS BEEN USED TO DETERMINE THE EXTENT, IF ANY, OF METASTASIS AND REGIONAL LYMPH NODE INVOLVEMENT IN ORDER TO STAGE THE DISEASE.
-THIS MAJOR PROCEDURE CARRIES WITH IT MANY SIDE EFFECTS THAT CAN BECOME
+ADICAL LYMPH NODE DIS-SECTION HAS BEEN THE SURGERY OF CHOICE TO STAGE BREAST CANCER AND MELANOMA, AS WELL AS

-PROBLEMATIC, SUCH AS LARGE SCARS, INFECTION, HEMATOMA, PAIN, NUMB-NESS, AND MOST SIGNIFICANTLY, REGIO-NAL SWELLING CALLED LYMPHEDE-MA.
-1,2,3,4 THE PRACTICE OF A MUCH LESS INVASIVE PROCEDURE IS RAPIDLY BE-COMING A STANDARD OF CARE FOR THESE PATIENTS.
-THIS PROCEDURE, CALLED SENTINEL LYMPH NODE BIOPSY.
-HAS EMERGED AS THE PROCEDURE TO ASSESS LYMPH NODE STATUS, REPLACING RADICAL LYMPH NODE DISSECTION.
+OTHER CARCINOMAS FOR MANY YEARS.
+It has been used to determine the extent, if any, of metastasis and regional lymph node involvement in order to stage the disease.
+This major procedure carries with it many side effects that can become PROBLEMATIC, SUCH AS LARGE SCARS, INFECTION, HEMATOMA, PAIN, NUMB-NESS, AND MOST SIGNIFICANTLY, REGIO-NAL SWELLING CALLED LYMPHEDE-MA.
+THE PRACTICE OF A MUCH LESS INVASIVE PROCEDURE IS RAPIDLY BE-COMING A STANDARD OF CARE FOR THESE PATIENTS.
+THIS PROCEDURE, CALLED SENTINEL LYMPH NODE BIOPSY, HAS EMERGED AS THE PROCEDURE TO ASSESS LYMPH NODE STATUS, REPLACING RADICAL LYMPH NODE DISSECTION.

-The lymphatic system
+system

-The lymphatic system consists of a network of lymphatic vessels, lymph nodes, lymph fluid (transparent fluid containing white blood cells, mostly lymphocytes) and a number of other lymphoid organs, such as the tonsils, thymus and spleen.
-As arteries and veins circulate the blood to nourish the body's tissues, some fluid escapes and surrounds the cells.
-Lymphatic capillaries found throughout the body collect the clear, intercellular (interstitial) fluid, called lymph.
+c system consists of a network of hatic vessels, lymph nodes, lymph fluid sparent fluid containing white blood cells, ly lymphocytes) and a number of other hoid organs, such as the tonsils, thymus and n.
+As arteries and veins circulate the blood urish the body's tissues, some fluid escapes rounds the cells.
+Lymphatic capillaries ghout the body collect the clear,

+(interstitial) fluid, called lymph.
 (The Greek word lymph means "pure, clear stream.")
 The lymphatic capillaries carry the fluid to lymphatic collecting vessels, then to lymphatic trunks, and finally back into the vascular system through one of two large ducts in the thoracic region.
 Through these ducts, the lymph is carried to heart (Figure 1).

 Lymph carrying vessels have valves, similar to those found in our veins, which carry the fluid in one direction towards the heart, so that all this fluid ends back in our circulatory system.
-As the lymph enters the lymph vessels, it is pumped along by our contracting muscles.8 As lymph fluid travels through the system, it is filtered by lymph nodes.
-Lymph nodes are oval shaped masses of lymph tissue covered by a fibrous capsule of connective tissue.8 The size of the nodes varies from the size of a pinhead to the size of a lima bean, or 2 mm to 20 mm in length with a longitudinal diameter up to 15 mm.2
+As the lymph enters the lymph vessels, it is pumped along by our contracting muscles.
+As lymph fluid travels through the system, it is filtered by lymph nodes.
+Lymph nodes are oval shaped masses of lymph tissue covered by a fibrous capsule of connective tissue.
+The size of the nodes varies from the size of a pinhead to the size of a lima bean, or 2 mm to 20 mm in length with a longitudinal diameter up to 15 mm.

 Lymph nodes are arranged in specific clusters in our body, called basins.
 The major basins in the human body are in the axillary, the inguinal, and the cervical regions.8 In these nodes, large particles of foreign matter are filtered from the traveling lymph, hopefully before re-entry into the bloodstream.
 Tumor cells are one example of these "foreign bodies."
 When a primary tumor spreads, or metastasizes, these tumor cells move through the lymphatic vessel to the regional basin and become trapped in a lymph node or nodes.
 By definition, a sentinel node is the first node, or nodes in some cases, that receives the primary lymphatic flow from the tumor site.
 Studies have shown any specific basin may contain more than one sentinel node.
-One study found a single sentinel node in 59% of patients, two sentinel nodes in 37%, and three sentinel nodes in 3% of patients.9 The sentinel node has also been called a "gatekeeper" or a "node on watch" (as a sentinel would be at a gate) over the years.^{5,6}
+One study found a single sentinel node in 59% of patients, two sentinel nodes in 37%, and three sentinel nodes in 3% of patients.
+The sentinel node has also been called a "gatekeeper" or a "node on watch" (as a sentinel would be at a gate) over the years.